What is yoga nidrā?

 How Is Yoga Nidrā Different Than Meditation?

 In contrast, yoga nidrā is practiced lying down in a position in which your body is completely supported and effortless.
-There is no focal point and your mind and awareness are welcome to travel where they naturally go even if taking a detour from the teacher’s guidance.
-There’s a sense of trust that whatever happens in your practice will have a beneficial effect.
+There is no focal point.
+Your mind and awareness are welcome to travel where they naturally go even if taking a detour from the teacher’s guidance.
+Whatever happens in your practice can be beneficial.

 Why Yoga Nidrā Is Beneficial for HSPs